hosaka86/MomentumHarvester/YOUTUBE_TUTORIAL.md

 **Why?** Final gate before entering - verifies all conditions and direction allowed.

+### 🎙️ Narration (Text-to-Speech Ready):
+"Part 20 executes our bullish entry after verifying all conditions are met.
+We check three things: first, that we have a bullish setup with price above the moving averages; second, that we've accumulated enough confirmation bars to meet our minimum requirement; and third, that buy trades are allowed by the directional filter.
+All three must be true for the entry to proceed.
+If they are, we log detailed entry information to the Experts tab showing the exact price and moving average values, then call our OpenTrade function with ORDER_TYPE_BUY to execute the market order."

 ```mql5
    // Check if all conditions met for BULLISH entry
    if(bullishSetup && barsAboveMA >= InpMinBarsAboveMA && InpAllowBuy)